Use notebooks

 {notebook-name}_volume

-PVC in the KakaoCloud Kubernetes Engine cluster before recreating.
+PVC from the Kubernetes cluster in the KakaoCloud Kubernetes Engine service before creating it again.

-- For detailed documentation, refer to the Kubeflow > Notebook official documentation.
+- For more details, refer to the Kubeflow > Notebook official documentation.

-- For more usage examples, visit the Machine Learning & AI tutorial category.
+- For more usage examples using Kubeflow services, visit Tutorial > Machine learning & AI category.